teyahbd/NC-backend-project/README.md

 This API was created as a solo project for the backend section of the Northcoders software development bootcamp.
 The repo contains an Express REST API that interacts with a PostgreSQL database to form the backend of a board game review site built in React.

-The API has also has a [frontend interface](https://nc-games-reviews.onrender.com/) written with HTML, CSS and JavaScript - the landing page contains an "About" section which links to both the API as well as a [Docs](https://nc-games-reviews.onrender.com/docs) section.
+The API has also has a [frontend interface](https://nc-games-reviews.onrender.com/) written with HTML, CSS, Markdown and JavaScript - the landing page contains an "About" section which links to both the API as well as a [Docs](https://nc-games-reviews.onrender.com/docs) section.
 This section contains a list of all possible endpoints on the API with details about the responses and request format (where relevant).

 ## Quick Links
 - [Hosted API] (https://nc-games-reviews.onrender.com/)